HIGH PERFORMANCE COMPUTING ENVIRONMENT FACILITY

 LIBRA HP Cluster

-The HP Cluster is a 96 Processor and 12 Tesla M2070 card machine with 8 Nodes.
-Each node has 12 processors which is named as LIBRA.
+The HP Cluster is a 96 Processor system.
 One Head Node having DL 380 G7 HP Proliant server and other 8 Clients with HP Proliant SL390s server.
+All client/compute nodes have 12 processors.

 VIRGO Super cluster